 After settling of suspended sediment, metal concentrations may still increase due to evapoconcentration.
 The highest estimates of evapoconcentration occur when Sites Reservoir would be drawn down to operational dead pool and exposed to continued evaporation (during 1931-1934 in the CALSIM simulation).
 Under these circumstances, reservoir storage would be below operational dead pool and the reservoir would not be capable of releasing water for water supply purposes.
-Water would not be released for water supply purposes until there would be substantial increases in storage from fresh inflow that would reduce concentrations (see Figure 6-2B in Chapter 6).
+Water would not be released for water supply purposes until there would be substantial increases in storage from fresh inflow that would reduce concentrations (see figure titled Estimated Sites Reservoir Storage and Water Supply Releases during Period of Peak Evapoconcentration in Chapter 6).